In this guide we’ll take a look at the best garden shoes for the UK market.

 Take crocs for example which claim to be waterproof but actually have gaping holes in the side, I mean come on!
 Muck boots are fully enclosed and made from rubber – ain’t no moisture getting in these.

 As you’d expect from good quality gardening shoes these have a textured rubber sole to prevent slipping and soft comfortable inners with an elasticated cuff to prevent blisters.
-You can wear these unisex shoes out shopping on wet summer days and not look silly.
+You can wear these backdoor shoes out shopping on wet summer days and not look silly.

 Muck boots are my top buy and the garden shoes I use to let the chickens out, wash the car, hang washing, and run out with the bins.

 These brightly coloured slip on garden clogs are funky, waterproof gardening shoes that brighten the rainiest British day.

 Backdoorshoes are a British company specialising in the best gardening shoes.
 They’ve taken garden shoe design to whole new levels with prints so bright you need to pop your shades on.

 The tulip pattern isn’t the only great thing about these backdoorshoes garden clogs because they’re practical too.